Cosmian/mse-cli/documentation/docs/home/develop.md

 One of the advantages of using MSE to protect your application and your data in the cloud, is that your original Python application does not need to be modified.
-You simply need to pick your original code, design a standard Flask application without any specific intruction, write a configuration TOML file and run the `deploy` subcommand.
+You simply need to pick your original code, design a standard Flask application without any specific instruction, write a configuration TOML file and run the `deploy` subcommand.

 In this section are shared good practices and some considerations you need to know before developing or deploying your application inside an MSE node.